danishroohul/Dummy/README.md

 # Dummy
-Repo for learning
+Repo for learning <br>
-We all are dummies who have to learn Git to be smart
+We all are dummies who have to learn Git to be smart<br>
+Aquib has edited this readme